-Last month, people throughout the country celebrated Pride Month.
-The celebrations and marches held in June honor the Stonewall Riots of 1969 in New York City, commemorating those who fought for their rights while addressing the ongoing work for equality and inclusion.
+Last month, people throughout the country celebrated Pride.
+The marches and celebrations held in June honor the Stonewall Riots of 1969 in New York City, commemorating those who fought for their rights, while also addressing the ongoing work for equality and inclusion.
 And each year, it seems like more and more brands are hopping on the bandwagon with their support.

 This year, SoulCycle highlighted the studio’s LGBTQ+ riders and instructors in a series of videos and murals in its ‘All Souls Welcome’ campaign.
 Apple introduced a new Pride watch band, Nike unveiled its BeTrue Pride collection, and numerous fashion brands came out with rainbow-themed apparel.

 Representation matters.
 Which is why during Pride Month, the live-streaming video platform Twitch promoted a different LGBTQ+ creator for each day of June.
-By elevating the voices and narratives of LGBTQ+ individuals, many of whom use their channels to raise awareness, Twitch demonstrates the power of visibility, and paves the way for greater diversity in media.
+By elevating the voices and narratives of LGBTQ+ individuals–many of whom use their channels to drive awareness about marginalized sexual and gender identities–Twitch demonstrates the power of visibility and paves the way for greater diversity in media.

 Microsoft has long been a champion of LGBTQ+ rights.
-One of the first corporations to include sexual orientation in its corporate nondiscrimination policy, today, Microsoft continues to advance equality both within and outside of the company.
-In addition to sponsoring Pride events across the country last month, Microsoft also donates software and services to LGBTQ+ civil rights groups year round, sponsors conferences like Out In Tech, and has lobbied against ‘bathroom bills’ in Texas and North Carolina – showing how large corporations can use their resources to push for change.
+As one of the first corporations to include sexual orientation in its corporate nondiscrimination policy, today, Microsoft continues to advance equality both within and outside of the company.
+In addition to sponsoring Pride Month events across the country each year, Microsoft also donates software and services to LGBTQ+ civil rights groups year-round, sponsors conferences like Out In Tech, and has lobbied against ‘bathroom bills’ in Texas and North Carolina.